awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 4. Select a **Query Executor Type** then choose the **Database** and **Table** in your data catalog which describes the target data in S3.
 A list of columns will be displayed for the chosen Table.
+5. From the Partition Keys list, select the partition key(s) that you want the solution to use when generating the queries.
+If you select none, only one query will be performed for the data mapper.
+If you select any or all, you'll have a bigger number of smaller queries (the same query will be repeated with a `WHERE` additional clause for each combination of partition values).
+If you have a lot of small partitions, you may choose none or few partition keys from the list.
+If instead you have very big partitions you may want to select all the partition keys.
-5. From the list, choose the column(s) the solution should use to to find items in the data which should be deleted.
+6. From the columns list, choose the column(s) the solution should use to to find items in the data which should be deleted.
 For example, if your table has three columns named **customer_id**, **description** and **created_at** and you want to search for items using the **customer_id**, you should choose only the **customer_id** column from this list.
-6. Enter the ARN of the role for Fargate to assume when modifying objects in S3 buckets.
+7. Enter the ARN of the role for Fargate to assume when modifying objects in S3 buckets.
 This role should already exist if you have followed the [Provisioning Data Access IAM Roles](#provisioning-data-access-iam-roles) steps.
-7. If you do not want the solution to delete all older versions except the latest created object version, deselect _Delete previous object versions after update_.
+8. If you do not want the solution to delete all older versions except the latest created object version, deselect _Delete previous object versions after update_.
 By default the solution will delete all previous of versions after creating a new version.
-8. Choose **Create Data Mapper**.
+9. Choose **Create Data Mapper**.
-9. A message is displayed advising you to update the S3 Bucket Policy for the S3 Bucket referenced by the newly created data mapper.
+10. A message is displayed advising you to update the S3 Bucket Policy for the S3 Bucket referenced by the newly created data mapper.
 See [Granting Access to Data](#granting-access-to-data) for more information on how to do this.
 Choose **Return to Data Mappers**.

 You can also create Data Mappers directly via the API.
 For more information, see the [API Documentation].